chriscdn/RHManagedObject/readme.md

 	[myManagedObject delete];
 	```

 	`RHManagedObject` hides the object context in a singleton such you never have to interact with it directly.
-This approach also removes the need to pass your object context among each `UIViewController` that uses it.
+This approach also removes the need to pass the object context among each `UIViewController` that uses it.
-- The generated managed object classes leave no room to add additional methods.
+- The generated managed object classes leave little room to add additional methods.
 You can't (or shouldn't) add extra methods to the generated classes since they will be overridden when the classes are regenerated. `RHManagedObject` provides a place for additional class and instance methods.
-- The AppDelegate gets polluted with boilerplate code. `RHManagedObject` hides most of the underlying boilerplate Core Data code, which also makes it easier to copy the library to other projects.
+- The AppDelegate gets polluted with boilerplate code. `RHManagedObject` hides most of this, which also makes it easier to copy the library to other projects.

 ## How To Get Started